jjvanzon/Circular-Language-Spec-Plans/4. Out of Scope/1. Future/Sub-Projects/Exchangeability Broader View Plan.md

 The *Exchangeability Principles* describe things in the area of computer technology, that may traditionally be separate, that might be combined to form one thing.

-This document tries to list the topics these ideas might entail.
+This document tries to list some topics these ideas might entail.

-### Product List
+### Topic List

 - [x] Exchangeability Index Page
 - [ ] Diagram & Text Code Expression